Open relationship: Polyamory

 Polyamory is the practice, desire, or acceptance of having more than one intimate relationship at a time with the knowledge and consent of everyone involved.
 While "open relationship" is sometimes used as a synonym for "polyamory" or "polyamorous relationship", the terms are not synonymous; polyamorous people may choose between open relationships or polyfidelity.
 The "open" in "open relationship" refers to the sexual aspect of a relationship, whereas "polyamory" refers to allowing bonds to form (which may be sexual or otherwise) as additional long-term relationships.

-The terms "polyamory" and "friends with benefits" are fairly recent, having come about within the past few decades though the concept is as old as society.
+The terms "polyamory" and "friends with benefits" are fairly recent, having come about within the past few decades though non-monogamy has existed since prehistoric times.

 Prevalence

-Some believe that open relationships occur more frequently in certain demographics, such as the young rather than the old in America, including, more specifically, the college-educated middle-class rather than the uneducated working-class, or people of certain ethnic and/or other racial minorities.
+Sociologists Elaine K. Hollander and Howard M. Vollmer observed open relationships occurring more frequently among certain demographics.
+According to their 1974 survey of American college students, youth, college-educated, middle-class, and people of certain ethnic and racial minorities have been observed to engage in open relationships more frequently than their counterparts.
 According to the 2012 National Survey of Sexual Health and Behavior, 4% of respondents reported being in an open relationship.
 It was also found that males and LGBT individuals are more likely to report being in an open relationship, with 33% of gay men, 23% of bisexual men, 5% of lesbian females, and 22% of bisexual females reporting an open relationship.

-A 1974 study showed that male students who either cohabit or live in a communal group are more likely to become involved in open relationships than females, and are still more interested in the concept than females even if not participating in open relationships.
+Hollander and Vollmer's 1974 study also showed that male students who either cohabit or live in a communal group are more likely to become involved in open relationships than females, and are still more interested in the concept than females even if not participating in open relationships.
 A survey taken by gay men's "health and life magazine", FS Magazine, of the 1,006 gay men they surveyed 41% are in, or have previously experienced, an open relationship.
-Of the men who are in an open relationship, 75% believe that open relationships are great.
+Of the men who are in an open relationship, 75% believe that open relationships are "great".

-Many couples within open relationships are dual-career, meaning that both primary partners have a stable job and/or a career.
-Both men and women in these, especially in closed groups, are also more likely to be in managerial jobs.
-Most also are either childfree, or post child-rearing.
+In a 1977 study performed by James W. Ramey, couples within open relationships were observed to be dual-career, meaning that both primary partners simultaneously hold stable employment.
+Ramey also found that couples in open relationships were more likely to hold managerial positions within their respective careers.
+Most were observed to be either childfree, or post child-rearing.